 The secondary market is where investors buy and sell securities.
 This sub-function applies to the total trading portfolio (i.e. equity, corporate credit, sovereign credit).
-Include value of securities measured as the total amount of securities in the held-for-trading accounting category.
-Securities must be reported at fair value at the reporting date.
-Do not include loans, derivatives and non-tradable assets (e.g. receivables).
+The amount to be reported shall include the value of securities measured as the total amount of securities in the held-for-trading accounting category.
+Securities shall be reported at fair value at the reporting date.
+The amount shall not include loans, derivatives and non-tradable assets (e.g. receivables).

-Reference: IAS 32.11; FINREP: Annex V. Part 1.24, 25, 27; FINREP: Annex III, Table 04.01; FSB (2013).
+Reference: IAS 32.11; FINREP: Annex V. Part 1.Chapter 4.1, paragraph 17; FINREP: Annex III, Table 04.01; FSB (2013).